vvdleun/audiostreamerscrobbler/README.md

 ### Setting up the player

-At this time, the program can monitor exactly one BluOS player.
+At this time, the program can monitor exactly one BluOS or MusicCast player.

+#### Monitor a BluOS (BlueSound) player

 It should also be compatible with the new third party BluOS powered devices that have appeared on the market, but this has not been tested yet.
 Enter the name of your device in the config.json's "name" field in the "player" section.

+        ...
+        "player": {
+            "type": "bluos",
+            "name": "Living Room C368"
+        },
+        ...

 The player name must match your BluOS device name exactly.
 Note that the name is CaSe SeNsItIvE.
 My BluOS device is called "Living Room C368" (when translated to English), so that's what's in my config.json file.

+#### Monitor a Yamaha MusicCast player (EXPERIMENTAL!)

+At this early stage, the program can only monitor the Net/USB input of MusicCast players.
+Also, despite some players have support for multiple zones, only the Main zone is supported for now.

+        ...
+        "player": {
+            "type": "musiccast",
+            "name": "Bedroom ISX-18D"
+        },
+        ...

+NOte that the player name is case sensitive.

+I have seen that when playing local songs from my NAS (Western Digital MyCloud), the MusicCast player does not recognize the length of songs.
+The main Android app also has the same problem, it is not possible to skip inside a song.
+I don't know yet whether this is an incompatibility with my NAS' media server, or simply a fact.
+If it is indeed the latter case, then I'll implement an option eventually so that it can still scrobble those songs.

+At this time, the implementation polls the status of the MusicCast device every 10 seconds.
+A better solution, that is based on event updates that are sent by the MusicCast device, is under development.

 ### Setting up scrobbler services